Gemini API in Ruby: Interactions Client Notes

 end

-This is the part where being on Rails actually pays off.
-You are not inventing an authorization story for the agent; it reuses the same policies, models, and audit logs your human-facing controllers already run through.
-The agent is just one more caller with no special privileges, and a tool that skips the policy check is a bug you would catch anywhere else in the app.
+This is where Rails helps.
+You do not need a separate authorization story for the agent.
+Use the same policies, models, and audit logs your controllers already use.
+The agent is one more caller, with no special privileges.
+A tool that skips the policy check is a bug, not an AI feature.

 The Write Tool Rule

-Never let a write tool fire in one step.
+Do not let a write tool fire in one step.
 Split it into a preview tool the model can draft freely and a separate execute tool that runs only after the user confirms.
-Read tools are dangerous when they leak data; write tools are dangerous because they change reality, so they need the extra gate.
+Read tools are dangerous when they leak data.
+Write tools are dangerous because they change records, send messages, charge cards, or publish content.

 The model drafts the intended action, the user confirms it, and only then does your app execute the write.
 Here is a preview tool from a SaaS support workflow: